Onyjenny/LITA_CAPSTONE_PROJECT/README.md

 <img width="952" alt="Excel 1" src="https://github.com/user-attachments/assets/67e7a74a-5d6a-4651-83cf-0bcbb1805b5d">

 These pivot table summarizes the total sales by product,region,month and Average sales per product,total revenue by region.

+I was able deduced that the top selling product is shoe with a value of 613,380 and the least selling product is socks with a value of 180,785.Also the South region has the highest revenue  which is 927,820 while the west region has the least revenue has

 Excel formula was also used to calculate average sales per product  and total revenue by region,the formular used is;

 ``` =AVERAGEIF(C2:C9922,C2,H2:H9923) SOCKS``` = 122

 ```=AVERAGEIF(C2:C9922,C9899,H2:H9923) GLOVES ``` = 200